 Dams are architectural and civil engineering marvels of the country.
 They generate a massive amount of hydroelectricity; serve drinking water and irrigation facilities to the state and places around.
 In India, there are many dams, and some of them also rank in the biggest dams in the world.
-However, not many know the names of the biggest dams in India.
-In this blog, we have comprised 10 largest and biggest dams in India that are also preferred as tourist attractions.
+However, not many know the names of the largest dams in India.
+In this blog, we have comprised top 10 biggest dams in India that are also preferred as tourist attractions.

 1. Tehri Dam – Uttarakhand

 Ranked 8th in the list of tallest dams of the word, Tehri Dams is the largest dam in India.
 It is located around the Bhagirathi River.
 It is a multipurpose rock and earth-fill embankment dam.
-The first phase of the dam was completed in the year 2006, and the other 2 phases are under process.
+The dam’s first phase was completed in 2006, and the other 2 phases are under process.
 The dam is used for irrigation, municipal water supply, and generation of 1,000 megawatts of hydroelectricity.

 Height – 261 meters

 Length –575 meters

 Water Capacity – 2, 00,000-acre-feet

 2. Bhakra Dam – Himachal Pradesh